WooHoo245/salemanagement/README.md

-# A sale management software
+# A sales management software
 I had build it with C#.
 I used SQL Server and Visual Studio tools.

 Thanks to free course at Tim O Day website.